ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

   - This field keeps track of the dimension (n) of the board.
 - `private Direction[] _aiDirection`
   - This array contains all four possible directions to make it easier to find adjacent nodes to search when finding the shortest path in the board.
 My order is up, left, right, down...but this should not impact functionality, just the path order your snake AI takes.
-- `private Direction[] _lr` and `private Direction[] _ud`
+- `private Direction[] _leftRight` and `private Direction[] _upDown`
   - These arrays contain the directions left, right and up down respectively.
 These are used for determining which directions the AI can use to extend the path when calculating the Hamiltonian path.
+- `private static Random _random`
+  - This field is initialized to a new Random object.
+This will be utilized in the `AddFood` method to place the food in a random location.

 ### Methods

 - `public GameBoard(int size)`

   - This is a constructor that initializes the game board to a new board of the given size.
 Each node should be initialized with its x-y location, but nothing else.
 Once the board is made, then the head and tail should be placed in its center.
 This will be slightly off-center if the board is of even size.
 Be sure to set the data of this node to be the snake head and store a reference to the node in the head and tail fields.
 Then, add the food to the board by using the method below.

 - `public void AddFood()`